jlarmstrongiv/create-vercel-http-server-handler/README.md

 `npm install @babel/plugin-transform-runtime babel-plugin-transform-typescript-metadata @babel/plugin-proposal-decorators @babel/plugin-proposal-class-properties`

-Don’t forget to install all of Next.js’ dependencies and dev dependencies and move relevant configuration and other files.
+Don’t forget to install all of Next.js’ dependencies and dev dependencies.
+Plus, move relevant configs and other files.

 Enable them with a `.babelrc` file: